riedlma/cluster_identification/README.md

 # Dataset:

-The dataset needs to be downloaded using the script:
+We annotated pages from the March 1912 issues of the New York tribune Sunday magazine.
+We annotated both advertisements and articles.
+We provide the annotations for the dataset, however, the raw texts of the dataset ca be downloaded using the script:

 ```
 sh scripts/download_newspaper.sh